 What are the dangers of heavy snoring?

-Snoring can be a sign of a much bigger problem called obstructive sleep apnea.
-Sleep apnea occurs when your breathing stops for a few seconds, and can happen throughout the entire night.
+If you are a loud snorer or snore every night, it is possible that you could be dealing with sleep apnea, a sleep disorder where your breathing regularly stops and starts throughout the night.
 It is caused by the blockage of the upper respiratory airways through the collapse of throat muscles.
 Those who develop sleep apnea may not even know it.
-It is typically characterized by heavy snoring, restless sleep, morning headaches, and excessive daytime sleepiness.
-Each of these symptoms can take a serious toll on the affected sleeper.